PostHog/posthog.com/contents/docs/tutorials/taxonomy-acquisition.md

 Same as [Users - traffic](#users--traffic), but broken down by utm_source.

-If users land on your website with [utm parameters](https://blog.hootsuite.com/how-to-use-utm-parameters/) passed to the url (ie example.com/?utm_source=google), PostHog will automatically capture their values (if you're using our javascript snippet).
+If users land on your website with [utm parameters](https://blog.hootsuite.com/how-to-use-utm-parameters/) passed to the URL (e.g. example.com/?utm_source=google), PostHog will automatically capture their values (if you're using our JavaScript snippet).

 `utm_source` is typically used to track the traffic source - e.g. Bing/Google/Facebook/Instagram.